efriel94/ef_blog/_posts/HackTheBox/2020-04-07-hackthebox-optimum.md

 # Introduction

-This box was interesting in the sense it really honed in on the importance of enumeration, gave me a solid foundation on windows privilege escalation that I can refer back to and that you can’t rely on the exploit tools to do all the work for you!
+This box was interesting and a pain, it took me longer than it should have but it gave me a solid foundation on windows privilege escalation that I can refer back to and that you can’t rely on the exploit tools to do all the work for you!
 Lets get started.

 # Reconnaissance & Enumeration